 Professional Development Opportunities

-WEA's Inclusionary Practices Technical Assistance Network (IPTN) combines the Inclusionary Practices Project and Special Education Program to provide professional development online via Zoom.
+WEA's Inclusionary Practices Technical Assistance Network (IPTN) combines the Inclusionary Practices Project and Special Education Program to provide professional learning online via Zoom.

 Register for each course using the link listed next to the course title.

 After registering, you will receive a confirmation email with the Zoom registration link.

 Courses are available to all.
 Courses are free.

 After completing a course, it will take up to 7 business days to receive your evaluation email.
 Once you submit your evaluation, it will take up to 3 business days to receive the email containing the link to download your clock hour form.
 Evaluation emails and clock hour form emails come from firstname.lastname@example.org via Cvent.
 Check your junk and spam folders if you do not see our emails in your inbox.

 If, after 10 business days, you do not receive the emails and you have checked all of your email accounts and spam/junk folders, please complete the following form for assistance: https://forms.washingtonea.org/Forms/pdtrainingrecord.